vmleon/OracleATPGettingStarted/lab200/README.md

 > Windows users: Download and configure [Putty](https://www.putty.org/)

-The connection process will ask you if you want to continue connection, aswer `yes` if all the information is correct.
+The connection process will ask you if you want to continue the connection, answer `yes` if all the information is correct.

 > If you have your public key in other location than the default one:
 >
 > `ssh -i /path/to/public/key.pem opc@<public_IP>`

 You should see something like this: